taynotfound/Node-Mail-Spammer/ReadMe.md

 Now its spamming the Mail you typed in!

+### Mini Disclaimer

+You might need to change your GMAIL settings to use your Gmail.
+Read more about this here: https://nodemailer.com/usage/using-gmail/

 <i>Please note that the Spammer may not send all of the Mails you wanted!
 But its still pretty annoying.</i>